 All panels must be earthed.
-The LIVE connection must be made to the fused input on the power supply module.
-This input will have a Black or Brown wire leading into the power supply unit.

-The input with a Blue wire leading into the power supply unit is the NEUTRAL.
+The LIVE connection must be made to the fused input on the power supply module and will have a Black or Brown wire leading into the power supply unit.
+The connection with a Blue wire leading into the power supply unit is the NEUTRAL.
+The Yellow/Green wire is the EARTH.